pogznet/papyruscs/README.md

 I am not an expert in Dockerizing services so please do cut me some slack if you're going to use this in your deployment.
 I provide no support whatsoever on this script and while its poorly written, it functions to perform what I need.

 I dont know how often the PapyrusCs team updates their code, so it is possible that the file being downloaded here is an old version.
 I will update it when I have the time.

+Its is also possilbe that the script is suffering from an out of memory error.
+Check `dmesg` for any messages stating killed processes.